Recreation and Leisure Services (RALS)

 - This course studies the body’s response and adaptations to the challenge of exercise to homeostasis.
-The students will relate bioenergetics and energy metabolism to different modes, types and intensities of activity.
+Students relate bioenergetics and energy metabolism to different modes, types and intensities of activity.
 The response of various organ systems to both acute and chronic bouts of activity on will be discussed as well as considerations for different environments and special populations.
-The students will be introduced to effective and efficacious methods to begin an exercise program as well as how to train the body’s systems for various types and intensities of activity.
+Students are introduced to effective and efficacious methods to begin an exercise program as well as how to train the body’s systems for various types and intensities of activity.

 - MGMT1001 Introduction to Program Design

 - Students develop basic skills in all aspects of recreational program planning.
 This course will provide the foundation for a program planning model that is utilized throughout the program and the industry.
 Students develop a program plan that incorporates a needs assessment, program administration, marketing, budgeting, risk management and program evaluation.

 - Students develop an awareness of the vast array of outdoor recreation and leisure opportunities and will experience a selection of these activities in a variety of outdoor settings.
 Students identify current trends and theories related to the value and benefit of outdoor recreation experiences.

 - GNED General Education Elective

 - Second Year - Semester Three